ihengki17/aws-flink-ml/README.md

 ***

 ## <a name="step-10"></a>Flink Tables - Primary Key
-A primary key constraint in Flink SQL provides a valuable optimization hint, indicating that a specific column or set of columns in a table or view is unique and cannot contain null values.
+A primary key constraint is a hint for Flink SQL to leverage for optimizations which specifies that a column or a set of columns in a table or a view are unique and they do not contain null.
+No columns in a primary key can be nullable.
+A primary key uniquely identifies a row in a table.
 For more details please check this [link.](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint)

 1. Create a new table that will store unique customers only.